JuliaArchive/Color.jl/README.md

 ## Transparency (alpha values)  <a id="transparency"></a>

-This package lets you define types that store a transparency value with the `AlphaColorValue` type.
+This package lets you define colors with a transparency value.
+These use the `AlphaColorValue` type.
 For example:

 ```julia
 faintred = AlphaColorValue(RGB(1,0,0),0.25)